Internal Link Strategies to Improve SEO Rankings

 Now that you understand the importance of internal links, let’s examine some of the best practices for improving the implementation of your internal links.

-Carefully curated contextual links help pages rank better by signaling that pages are relevant.
+Carefully curated contextual links (and fixing broken links on your site) help pages rank better by signaling that pages are relevant.
 When you link pages on similar topics to one another, you tell Google and your users that those pages are related.

 Anchor text is another critical tool for informing users and search engines that your pages are relevant.
 Anchor text is the words that display where users click on a link.
 Anchor text tells users what the linked page.
 Users are more likely to follow a link when the anchor text provides a helpful preview of what to expect.

 Similarly, Google and other search engines use anchor text as a ranking factor when determining the relevancy of a page.
 Relevant anchor text can help pages pass authority to the linked page.

 Want to learn how to optimize your anchor text?
 We’ve got you covered!

 3. Create an internal linking structure and sitemap